cloudant-labs/graphdb-slate/source/includes/api/_replication.md

-filter | no | Name of a [filter function](#filter-functions) that can choose which documents get replicated. proxy | no | Proxy server URL. query_params | no | Object containing properties that are passed to the filter function. use_checkpoints | no | Whether to create checkpoints.
+filter | no | Name of a [filter function](#filter-functions) that can choose which documents get replicated. proxy | no | Proxy server URL. query_params | no | Object containing properties that are passed to the filter function.
+<div id="checkpoints">use_checkpoints</div> | no | Whether to create checkpoints.
 Checkpoints greatly reduce the time and resources needed for repeated replications.
 Setting this to false removes the requirement for write access to the source database.
 Defaults to true.

 ### Replicator database